RC1242RC/RC1242RC.github.io/content/en/documentation/code/DarkBit_development/Files/CalcHEP__3__6__27_8cpp.md

     Assign_Value(pdg2mass(6), spec.get(Par::Pole_Mass, "u_3"));    // mT(mT) MSbar
   }

+  /// Passes the width of each BSM particle in the model, from DecayTable to CalcHEP.
-  void Assign_Widths(const DecayTable& tbl)
+  /// Don't set the widths of anything SM, except the top, which can get BSM contributions. void Assign_Widths(const DecayTable& tbl)
   {
     // Obtain all generic pdg codes.
 We can't set these widths..